PhantoomDev/Tenkaichi-3-rollback/readme.md

 # Dragon Ball Z: Budokai Tenkaichi 3 Rollback Netcode Implementation

 ## Overview
-This project aims to implement rollback netcode for Dragon Ball Z: Budokai Tenkaichi 3 (BT3) through reverse engineering and modifying Dolphin emulator.
-The primary focus is on implementing split-screen rollback netplay to facilitate debugging, input verification, and maintain consistency with local play experience.
+This repository works in tandem with a [modded Dolphin emulator repo](https://github.com/dolphin-emu/dolphin) to implement rollback netcode for Dragon Ball Z: Budokai Tenkaichi 3 (BT3) through reverse engineering.

+This repository focuses on reverse engineering Dragon Ball Z: Budokai Tenkaichi 3 and implementing necessary code modifications for rollback netcode support.

+The goal is to implement a split-screen battle interface with game state saving, game logic, rendering and sound call separation hooks to allow for rollback implementation while the modded dolphin handles input and networking.

 ## Open Knowledge, No Gatekeeping